dlenski/python-vipaccess/README.md

 ### Provisioning a new VIP Access credential with Docker
 Generate the otp string for the TOTP applications.
-This URL can also be used to import the generated credentials as an additional identifer in a Symantec VIP application.
+This URL can also be used to import the generated credentials as an additional identifier in a Symantec VIP application.
 ```
 docker run python-vipaccess provision -p
 ```